 As of July 17, 2017, our sponsor, Shareholder Value Fund, loaned to us an aggregate of \$300,000 on a non-interest bearing basis for payment of offering expenses on our behalf.
-On September 1, 2017, our sponsor loaned to us an additional \$200,000.
-The loans will be repaid out of the proceeds of this offering not being placed in the trust account.
+The loan will be repaid out of the proceeds of this offering not being placed in the trust account.
 For the period from November 28, 2016 through July 17, 2017, an affiliate of our sponsor advanced to us an aggregate of \$84,502 on a non-interest bearing basis for payment of formation and offering expenses on our behalf.
 The advances were repaid in full on July 17, 2017 out of the advance from our sponsor.